API & typed client

 For larger apps - or when the contract is shared across services - declare it with defineContract (methods, paths, schemas; no handlers), then implement it.
 Handlers are checked against the contract, so a wrong path param, body, or return type is a compile error.
 The result is the same app the inline builder produces.

-import { defineContract, implement } from "@nifrajs/core"
+import { defineContract, implement } from "@nifrajs/core/contract"

 import { z } from "zod"